eMetaboHUB/Forum-DiseasesChem/app/ChemOnt/README.md

 # ChemOnt

-In order to provide a MeSH enrichment from ChemOnt classes, the goal of this procedure is to retrieve ChemOnt classes associated to PubChem compounds, using only thoose for which a literature is available.
+In order to provide a MeSH enrichment from ChemOnt classes, the goal of this procedure is to retrieve ChemOnt classes associated to PubChem compounds, using only those for which a literature is available.
 The literature information is extracted from PMID - CID graphs, while the InchiKey annotation from PubChem InchiKey graphs.

 ChemOnt classes associated to a PubChem compound are accessible through their InchiKey at the URL http://classyfire.wishartlab.com/entities/INCHIKEY.json

-For a molecule, ChemOnt classes are organised in 2 main catergories:
+For a molecule, ChemOnt classes are organised in 2 main categories:
 - A *Direct-parent* class: representing the most dominant structural feature of the chemical compounds
 - Some *Alternative parents* classes: Chemical features that also describe the molecule but do not have an ancestor–descendant relationship with each other or with the *Direct Parent* class.